- Contact information

 The construction site storm water e-permitting system

-The Wisconsin DNR is implementing an online permit application system for the construction site storm water permit program.
-Using the e-permitting system to apply for the construction site storm water permit will be required as of September, 14, 2015, after which paper applications will no longer be accepted.
+The Wisconsin DNR is implemented an online permit application system for the construction site storm water permit program.
+Using the e-permitting system to apply for the construction site storm water permit has been required as of September, 14, 2015, after which paper applications will no longer be accepted.

 On July 29, 2015, the DNR held an informational webinar to provide an overview of the e-permitting system and explain the application steps and process.
 The webinar was recorded for later viewing.

 The DNR’s construction site permit requires landowners to install practices to help decrease the amount of sediment that pollutes Wisconsin’s waterways from construction projects.
 Land disturbance during a construction project exposes bare soil which can erode during storm events.
 Practices help decrease the amount of sediment that runs off during a storm event.

 Erosion control plans contain specific practices to reduce erosion, divert storm water from disturbed or exposed construction site areas, and trap and control the transport of sediment and other pollutants.
 Construction site permits contain requirements for controlling erosion and storm water during construction as well as managing storm water runoff after construction is completed.

 Information on construction site erosion control and storm water discharge permits, how to apply with a Water Resources Application for Project Permits (WRAPP) (equivalent to the NOI), fees, and erosion control and storm water management plan requirements.